 Natasha Trethewey Interviews Elizabeth Alexander

-Interview with Natasha Trethewey Part 2: Alexander discusses growing up in NYC and Washington DC, DC as Upsouth, identifications with Blackness and southernness Part 3: Alexander discusses southernness and urban space, and reads from “Letter: Blues,” “Frank Willis,” “Talk Radio, DC” Part 4: Alexander reads “Race” and comments on the pale-skinned body; Trethewey compares “Race” and Phillip Levine’s […]
+[author_affiliation] Overview Interview with Natasha Trethewey Part 2: Alexander discusses growing up in NYC and Washington DC, DC as Upsouth, identifications with Blackness and southernness Part 3: Alexander discusses southernness and urban space, and reads from “Letter: Blues,” “Frank Willis,” “Talk Radio, DC” Part 4: Alexander reads “Race” and comments on the pale-skinned body; Trethewey compares “Race” and […]

 Mourning Medgar: Justice, Aesthetics, and the Local

-Presentation Part 2: Gwin explores temporal and spatial dimensions of mourning, posing questions of how to mourn and celebrate Evers Part 3: Gwin situates aesthetic and ethical responses from Baldwin, Moody, Welty, and Walker, highlighting attention to the local Part 4: Gwin recounts how Evers’s death spurred Baldwin, as emissary to Mississippi and as reporter, […]
+[author_affiliation] Overview Presentation Part 2: Gwin explores temporal and spatial dimensions of mourning, posing questions of how to mourn and celebrate Evers Part 3: Gwin situates aesthetic and ethical responses from Baldwin, Moody, Welty, and Walker, highlighting attention to the local Part 4: Gwin recounts how Evers’s death spurred Baldwin, as emissary to Mississippi and […]

 American and British Slave Trade Abolition in Perspective

-American and British Slave Trade Abolition in Perspective Part 2: Davis discusses connections between enslaved African labor, trans-Atlantic trade, and emerging anti-slavery movements Part 3: Davis discusses three major factors leading to US and British decisions to abolish the trade of enslaved Africans Part 4: Davis explores decreasing support for the trade of enslaved Africans […]
+[author_affiliation] Overview American and British Slave Trade Abolition in Perspective Part 2: Davis discusses connections between enslaved African labor, trans-Atlantic trade, and emerging anti-slavery movements Part 3: Davis discusses three major factors leading to US and British decisions to abolish the trade of enslaved Africans Part 4: Davis explores decreasing support for the trade of […]

 The Morning with Many Tongues

-Readings Sean Hill reads the poem “Just as Sure.”
+[author_affiliation] Overview Readings Sean Hill reads the poem “Just as Sure.”
 Poem text.
 Sean Hill reads the poem “Nigger Street 1937.”
 Poem text.
 Sean Hill reads the poem “The State House Aflame 1833.”
 Poem text.
 Sean Hill reads the poem “In Memory Hill Cemetery.”
 Poem text.
-About Sean Hill Born and raised in Milledgeville, Georgia, Sean Hill has an M.F.A. from […]
+Interview with Natasha Trethewey In these excerpts from a December 17, 2008 conversation, […]

 Insistent Traces